-Dairy-Free Homemade Yogurt
+Dairy-Free Yogurt Recipe

 Homemade yogurt will be thinner than commercial brands due to absence of gums, thickeners and stabilizers.
 The longer it ferments at room temperature (up to 12 hours), the thicker it gets.
 To thicken even more, add gelatin, pectin or agar, as instructed.
 You will need a yogurt maker for this recipe.